angr/angr-doc/examples.md

 These mostly stem from CTF problems solved with angr by Shellphish.
 Enjoy!

+## ReverseMe example: EKOPARTY CTF 2015 - rev 100

+Author: Fish Wang (github: @ltfish)

+This is a painful challenge to solve with angr.
+I should have done things in a smarter way.

+Here is the [binary](./examples/ekopartyctf2015_rev100/counter) and the [script](./examples/ekopartyctf2015_rev100/solve.py).

 ## ReverseMe example: ASIS CTF Finals 2015 - fake

 Author: Fish Wang (github: @ltfish)